 3. Check out a historical house

-A cool piece of history you have to check out is the Alice Austen House Museum and Garden.
-Alice Austen was one of the first female photographers in America, as well as the first female in Staten Island to own a car, and today the home she lived in, with her friend Gertrude Tate, is now a historical site.
-Throughout her career, Austen took around 8,000 photos - much of her work is on display in the house as part of a permanent collection.
-The house also displays collections by other photographers, both historic and modern.
+A cool piece of history that you have to check out is the Alice Austen House Museum and Garden.
+A non-traditionalist, Alice Austen was one of the first female photographers in America, who was also the first female in Staten Island to own a car.
+Today her home is a national landmark of LGBTQIA+ history, where she spent 30 years of the 53-year-old relationship with her partner, Gertrude Tate.
+Throughout her career, Austen took around 8,000 photos, most notable among which are her portrayals of Victorian women.
+Much of her work is on display in the house as part of a permanent collection.
+The house also displays collections by other photographers, both historic and modern

 Alice Austen House